 Patient Care Technician Training in Indiana & Kentucky

-We offer one of the top Patient Care Tech Training Programs in Indiana.
+We offer one of the top Patient Care Technician Programs in Indiana.
 You can start your new career in as little as 10 months!

 Patient Care Technicians are passionate about helping people feel better.
 They are the eyes and ears of nurses in the hospital and are responsible, in many cases, for the direct care of ill patients.
 There is a high demand for well trained Patient Care Technicians in this region and throughout the country.
 The certifications our students earn throughout our PCT program make them competitive in the job market and allow for growth and upward mobility in the healthcare field.